anroots/kohana-commoneer/guide/commoneer/assets.md

     Assets::render(); // Outputs all included LESS, CSS and JS files as HTML includes, clears everything Assets::render(ASSETS::STYLE); // Output only LESS styles, clears the STYLE que

+See the API documentation of the Commoneer_Assets class for more info about specific methods.